wesionio/docs/whitepaper/technical_path.rst

 Distributed peer-to-peer networks, all over the world.

-vnP2PNET is the basis for the interconnection and interoperability of nodes in the entire the Vision Network.
+vnP2PNET is the basis for the interconnection and interoperability of nodes in the entire the wesion Network.

 The vnNODE user nodes all over the world run on the basis of a series of protocols and rules, which constitute the vnP2PNET distributed peer-to-peer network.